November 7, 1880 – Jeannette Rankin:

 A statue of Rankin by Terry Mimnaugh inscribed “I Cannot Vote For War”, was placed in the US Capitol in 1985.
 A replica stands in Helena, Montana’s capitol.
 Rankin was inducted into the National Women’s Hall of Fame in 1993.

-The Green Party was removed from the ballot in Montana this year, the first time since 1988, so there were zero non-Republican or Democratic candidates running for either House of Representatives or the Senate in Montana.
-Matthew Martin Rosendale Sr., a White Nationalist and friend of the president will be the new Congressperson from the Big Sky State.
-As of November 2020, Rankin remains the only woman ever elected to Congress from Montana and one of the most controversial and uncommon women in Montana and American history.
+The Green Party was removed from the ballot in Montana in 2020, the first time since 1988, so there were zero non-Republican or Democratic candidates running for either House of Representatives or the Senate in Montana in the last general election.
+Matthew Martin Rosendale Sr., a White Nationalist and friend of the twice-impeached 45th president in the single congressperson from the Big Sky State.
+Rankin remains the only woman ever elected to Congress from Montana and one of the most controversial and uncommon women in Montana and American History.

 Rankin is at at the 30 minute point, but watch these Dick Cavett interviews, because sisters are doing it for themselves: